 A sperm cell penetrates an egg (ovum) cell, and the egg then becomes activated and its genetic material combines with that of the sperm.

-The single cell is formed from the combination of the sperm cell and the egg cell during fertilization.
+The single cell is formed from the combination of the sperm cell and the egg cell during fertilisation.

-This is the process of the development of a hollow sphere composed of cells.
+This is the process of the development of a hollow sphere composed of cells, known as a blastocyst.

 A fluid-filled cavity formed inside a spherical layer of cells: blastocoel.